OrdinaRoelant/MLStudioWorkshop/Deploying a model/workshop.md

 In the **Deployment logs** tab, you can find the detailed deployment logs of your real-time endpoint
 2) To test your endpoint, go to the **Test** tab.
 From here, you can enter test data and select Test verify the output of your endpoint

-It is now for part III: [Versioning our model](https://github.com/OrdinaRoelant/MLStudioWorkshop/blob/master/Versioning%20a%20model/workshop.md)
+It is now time for part III: [Running automated machine learning experiments](https://github.com/OrdinaRoelant/MLStudioWorkshop/blob/master/Running%20auto%20ML%20experiments/workshop.md)